dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/Sql/Batch/readmes/LoggingReadme.md

 ## Dataset

-We'll be analyzing
+We'll be analyzing a set of
-[Apache Log Samples](https://raw.githubusercontent.com/elastic/examples/master/Common%20Data%20Formats/apache_logs/apache_logs).
-Logs give us information about how users are interacting with various content on a server.
-Logs are divided into two categories: access logs and error logs, and this coding example is tailored for the access logs.
+[Apache log entries](https://raw.githubusercontent.com/elastic/examples/master/Common%20Data%20Formats/apache_logs/apache_logs).
+Apache log files give us information about how users are interacting with various content on a server.
+Logs are divided into two categories: access logs and error logs, and this coding example is tailored for access log files.

 You can read more about Apache log files [here](https://httpd.apache.org/docs/1.3/logs.html).